Long Valley, New Jersey: Geography

 Long Valley is in southwestern Morris County, in the center of Washington Township.
 The village of Long Valley is at the center of the CDP, within the valley of the South Branch of the Raritan River.
 The CDP extends northwest up onto Schooleys Mountain, rising 600 ft above the valley, where it includes the community of Springtown.
 To the southeast the CDP includes the lower Fox Hill Range, which rises 400 ft above the valley.
 Chester is 4.5 mi to the east via East Mill Road (CR 513), while Hackettstown is 6 mi to the north via Schooley's Mountain Road (CR 517).

 According to the U.S. Census Bureau, the CDP has a total area of 4.623 mi2, including 4.566 mi2 of land and 0.057 mi2 of water (1.24%).
 The South Branch of the Raritan River flows to the southwest through the community and joins the Raritan River in Somerset County.

 The climate in this area is characterized by four distinct seasons and large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold in the northern areas) winters.
 According to the Köppen Climate Classification system, Long Valley has a humid continental climate, abbreviated "Dfa" on climate maps.

 Demographics

+Long Valley first appeared as an unincorporated community in the 1960 U.S. census; and then listed as a census designated place in the 1980 U.S. census.